opendocsg/slw-judgments-backfill/2006_SGHC_61/report.md

 and at [8]:

- It will not be right to take the difference between the amount claimed and the amount awarded to see if the figure exceeds $50,000 because that goes against the plain reading of s 21(1) and is inconsistent with the Court of Appeal’s decision in Tan Chiang Brother’s Marble (S) Pte Ltd v Permasteelisa Pacific Holdings Ltd [2002] 2 SLR 225.
+ It will not be right to take the difference between the amount claimed and the amount awarded to see if the figure exceeds $50,000 because that goes against the plain reading of s 21(1) and is inconsistent with the Court of Appeal’s decision in Tan Chiang Brother’s Marble (S) Pte Ltd v Permasteelisa Pacific Holdings Ltd <span class="citation">[2002] 2 SLR 225</span>.
 Furthermore, on appeal, the entire dispute may have to be re-examined and the amount in dispute that is being re-examined must obviously be the amount in dispute at the trial below.

 The decision in _Tan Chiang Brother’s Marble (S) Pte Ltd v Permasteelisa Pacific Holdings Ltd_ , which will be considered later in this judgment, is that the operative amount is the amount claimed at the trial.